 Which festival is celebrated in Toronto?

-Toronto International Film Festival is celebrated in Toronto in the month of September, where they feature both local and international films, documentaries and series.
+Toronto International Film Festival is celebrated in Toronto in September, where it features both local and international films, documentaries, and series.

 What are the top 5 holidays in Canada?